PriFi: Low-Latency Anonymity for Organizational Networks: System Overview

 \prifi does not target the following goals:

-{ \squishlist \item Hiding \emph{all} traffic features: \prifi does not hide global communication volumes or time-series of packets.
-PriFi focuses on protecting one honest user's traffic among all honest users' traffic.
-The aggregate traffic statistics (\eg volumes, timings) are not protected.
-Regardless, this point is fairly orthogonal to the design of \prifi, and can be addressed by adding padding and/or dummy traffic, as proposed by many related work~\citep{wright2009traffic, mathewson2004practical, winter2013scramblesuit, wang2014effective, dyer2012peek}. \item External sender/receiver anonymity: \prifi's anonymity set consists of the set of users connected to a LAN.\@ Senders and receivers outside the LAN are not anonymous.
-If both sender and receiver are part of a \prifi LAN (not necessarily the same), the protocol has sender and receiver anonymity. \item Intersection attacks (correlating users' presence on the \prifi network with messages or other users).
-In the context of an organization, desktop computers would be connected to \prifi most of the time, making this attack harder.
-A straightforward first step is to use anonymous authentication for the clients, \eg DAGA~\citep{syta14deniable}. \squishend }
+\squishlist \item Hiding \emph{all} traffic features: \prifi protects an honest user's traffic among all honest users' traffic, but does not hide global/aggregate communication volumes or time series of packets.
+Informally, an eavesdropper could learn that \emph{some} honest user is browsing the Web or using VoIP, but not \emph{which} honest user.
+Yet, this point is fairly orthogonal to the design of \prifi and can be addressed by adding padding and/or dummy traffic, at the cost of higher bandwidth usage, as proposed by substantial related work~\citep{wright2009traffic, mathewson2004practical,winter2013scramblesuit, wang2014effective, dyer2012peek}. \item External sender/receiver anonymity: \prifi's anonymity set consists of the LAN users connected to a relay.\@ Users outside the LAN are not anonymous.
+If both sender and receiver are part of a \prifi LAN, not necessarily the same, the protocol has sender and receiver anonymity. \item Intersection attacks, which correlate users' presence on the \prifi network with messages or other users, are a practical threat to almost all ACNs~\citep{danezis2004statistical,wolinsky2013hang}.
+Although \prifi has no perfect solution to this problem, we discuss mitigation in Section~\ref{sec:intersections}, after presenting the system. \squishend